CALMATTERS EXPLAINERS ARE PRESENTED BY

 - For those who need in-person assistance; didn’t get their ballot as planned; don’t have a fixed address; or who need to replace a ballot that’s been torn, lost, pet-chewed or food-splattered, counties still need in-person voting options.

-“One way or another,” said Orange County Sen. Tom Umberg, “we’re going to have a different kind of election in the fall.”
+“One way or another,” said Orange County Sen. Tom Umberg, the author of that bill, “we’re going to have a different kind of election in the fall.”

 Keep tabs on the latest California policy and politics news

 Probably.
 California is famously slow at tallying ballots — though election administrators might prefer “famously careful.”
 The rules that make it easy for Californians to vote from home, register to vote or change party affiliation on Election Day mean that county officials regularly have to spend weeks after the polls close checking signatures and processing registration applications.

 In both 2016 and 2018, it took the state nearly 30 days to count every last ballot.